autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

    ![pullover-pullout](images/planning/pullover-pullout/pullover-pullout.jpg)

-2. Set a destination and then engage the ego vehicle.
+2. Set a goal and then engage the ego vehicle.

 3. In a pull over scenario, similarly set the ego vehicle in a lane and set a goal on the road shoulder.